brody/brody.com-v8/_posts/2019-04-05-meeting-warm-up.md

 - Screen Sharing — [Appear.in](https://appear.in/), [Google Meet](https://meet.google.com/), or [Zoom](https://zoom.us/)

 ## Nice to have
-- iPad with Apple Pencil & corosponding Whiteboard app
+- iPad with Apple Pencil & corresponding Whiteboard app

 # Recipe
 1. Pick team members of 2 at random
 2. Share & display the whiteboard using the screen sharing/meeting app
 3. Get team member ready, with canvas centered
 4. Hit Generate on the whiteboard generator & privately show drawer the word/phrase
-5. Start the 1 minute timer
+5. Start the 1-minute timer
 6. Record the time remaining, when guesser correctly guesses.
 This is their score.
 7. Repeat for each team of 2.
 8. Highest score wins. 🏆